 3 Days and 26 Enchanting Things to Do in Cesky Krumlov, the South Bohemia Fairytale City

-If you’ve ever wondered if fairytale destinations really do exist in the world, we can tell you without a doubt that yes, they absolutely do!
+If you’ve ever wondered if fairytale destinations really do exist in the world, we can tell you without a doubt that Yes, they absolutely do!
 Romantic Baroque and Renaissance architecture and pastoral countryside reminiscent of knights in shining armor exists in charming Cesky Krumlov — or Krumlovsko — in the South Bohemia Region of the Czech Republic.
-A UNESCO World Heritage Site since 1992, this oh-so-photogenic small town has a rare Baroque theater, an enchanting castle, narrow cobbled streets and a meandering river to follow.
+A UNESCO World Heritage Site since 1992, this oh-so-photogenic small town has a rare Baroque theater, an enchanting castle, narrow cobbled streets and a meandering river to follow — it should really be on everyone’s Europe bucket list.
 In fact, there are so many dreamy things to do in Cesky Krumlov, though part of you will just want to wander aimlessly taking in all the beautiful views and imagining what life must have been like back then.
 It’s the romantic in you, we get it.
 Because it’s honestly one of the most charming places we’ve ever been!

 But all of this beauty comes at a price — the same paid by other stunning and unique (and over-touristed) destinations around the world - Venice, Machu Picchu, and Bali among others come to mind.
 Cesky Krumlov is becoming that popular though not quite yet.
 It’s especially favored among tourists taking day trips from Prague and cruise ship passengers on Danube River cruise excursions from Austria over two hours away.
 But there are some places you just have to see once in your lifetime and Cesky Krumlov is definitely that kind of place.

 This post may contain affiliate links.
 If you click through and make a purchase, we may earn a small commission at no extra charge to you.